hypothesis/client/docs/publishers/config.rst

 .. option:: requestConfigFromFrame

   ``Object``.
-An object that defines **RPC** settings of a parent controlling iframe.
-  In the case of an LMS parent application, it is necessary for the client know some specific information so the client may send **RPC** requests to the parent for additional information or settings it needs after load time.
+  An object with configuration information about an ancestor iframe that should be able to receive and send **RPC** messages from/to the client.

   .. code-block:: javascript

     requestConfigFromFrame: {
-      origin: `hostname:8000` // Host url and port number of parent iframe
+      origin: `hostname:8000` // Host url and port number of receiving iframe
       ancestorLevel: '2'      // Number of nested iframes deep the client is
-                              // relative from the parent.
+                              // relative from the receiving iframe.
     }

 .. option::